Beer Cheese Soup with Kielbasa Recipe

 This soup is easy to make!
 You can have your face buried in a cheesy bowlful of goodness in less than 30 minutes!
 The place to begin is making a good roux.
 What’s a roux, you ask?
 A roux (say it “roo”) is a mixture of fat and flour made to thicken gravy, a sauce, or soup.
 It is usually equal parts of each.

 In this recipe, the fat is butter.
-The butter and flour cook together until the consistency is smooth, free of lumps, and the raw taste of flour is completely gone.
+The butter and flour cook together until the consistency is smooth and free of lumps, and the raw taste of flour is completely gone.
 Patience is the key here because a nice smooth roux is a foundation and the thickening agent of the soup.

-Once you have a lovely roux, add the vegetable or chicken stock or bouillon, the beer, Worchestershire sauce, mustard, pepper, and cayenne.
+Once you have a lovely roux, add the vegetable or chicken stock or bouillon, the beer, Worcestershire sauce, mustard, pepper, and cayenne.
 Cook over medium heat until the mixture begins to thicken, then add shredded cheese in small batches.
 Add a handful at a time, stirring thoroughly with each addition to make sure the cheese melts evenly.

 Kielbasa means smoked sausage.
 Polska Kielbasa means it’s made in the Polish style or made in Poland.
 Kielbasa is usually lightly smoked, tender, and flavorful.
 Many brands and varieties of kielbasa are packaged and sold shrink-wrapped in U-shaped ropes.